sairashwant/IPA/res/README.md

 ## Resources Package

 ### PNGScript.txt
-- Contrains the script that is text file.
+- Contains the script that is text file.

 ### ReadMe.Md
 - Has the description of the design of the whole project.